His Heart Will Go On

 Winger also contended that Illinois law restricted such limitations to 90 days.

 Exercising authority.
-At some point during his incarceration, he also complained that running in place and doing jumping jacks in his cell made him hit his knees on the wall or bunk, sit-ups made his bed too sweaty, and the floor was too dirty to allow for push-ups.
+At some point during his incarceration, he also complained that running in place and doing jumping jacks in his cell caused his knees to hit the wall or bunk, sit-ups made his bed too sweaty, and the floor was too dirty for push-ups.

 Back in 2006, Winger had contended that his exclusion from the exercise yard caused him “physical illness, depression, and panic attacks.”